The meeting you keep having

 What should I do after proving the traffic decline is caused by AI?

 Shift the strategy from recovering lost clicks to getting cited by AI.
-Brands cited in AI Overviews earn 35% more organic clicks and 91% more paid clicks.
+Brands cited in AI answers earn 35% more organic clicks and 91% more paid clicks.
 AI search visitors convert at 23x the rate of traditional organic visitors.
-The priority becomes AI visibility: audit where your brand appears across ChatGPT, Perplexity, Google AI Overviews, and Claude.
+The priority becomes AI visibility: audit where your brand appears across the major AI platforms your buyers use.
 Fix your structured data so AI can parse your content.
 Build third-party coverage for independent citation signals.
 Reconfigure GA4 to track AI referral sources.
 A Metricus AI visibility report maps exactly where you stand.